 We answer our customers most frequently asked questions.

 Please follow our sizing guide to ensure the best fit.
-We suggest you add a few centimeters to your measurement to compensate for clothing being worn under the jacket.
+We suggest you add a few centimetres to your measurement to compensate for clothing being worn under the jacket.

 Yes, our shipment partner is Aramex.
 Please notify us within 7 days and we’ll arrange that Aramex collects your jacket and sends you the correct size.
 Read the details about our returns policy here.